husky-helen/MObyGaze/README_Code.md

 ```sh
     cd ActionFormerObj
 ```
 2. Use the preprocessing files in the `Preprocessing` folder.
 In order to replicate our experiments you might need to do some additional preprocessing before using these files.
-For exemple create intermediate csv files by selecting a specific annotator or specific labels.
+For example create intermediate csv files by selecting a specific annotator or specific labels.
 3. Create or modify the config files in `configs`
 4. Train the model (you can check the available arguments in the `ActionFormerObj/train.py` file).
  ```sh